contentful/contentful-bootstrap.rb/README.md

 Using the `--json-template` option, you can create spaces with your own predefined content.
 This can be useful for creating testing & development spaces or just starting new projects from a common baseline.
 You can find a complete example [here](./examples/templates/catalogue.json)

+Using the `--mark-processed` option alongside `--json-template` will mark all items as `bootstrapProcessed`, which will make it so `update_space` calls avoid already created items.
+(An item being either a Content Type, Entry or Asset).

 ## Contributing